cmu-delphi/delphi-epidata/docs/api/covidcast-signals/hhs.md

 The U.S. Department of Health & Human Services (HHS) publishes several datasets on patient impact and hospital capacity.
 The data is made available to HHS through the CDC’s National Healthcare Safety Network (NHSN).
+See [NHSN Respiratory Hospitalizations](nhsn.md) for the current data source.
 One of these datasets is mirrored in Epidata at the following endpoint:

 * [COVID-19 Hospitalization: States](../covid_hosp.md) - daily resolution, state aggregates